SHAHIDNX/Jitsi-video-conference/JWT_Jitsi_Token_Authentication.md

-# Following is the procedure to install Jitsi with JWT authentications.
+# Procedure to install Jitsi with JWT authentications.
 I have used Ubuntu 18.4 bionic, recommendation is try it in a new machine.

-**1. Update ubuntu packages after fresh installation.
+**1. Update ubuntu packages after fresh installation.**

     $sudo apt update

-**2. Setup hostname
+**2. Setup hostname  **
     sudo hostnamectl set-hostname meet

   add the same name in /etc/hosts